Fresh Peach Buckle

 And this recipe I am making as part of the Blogger C.L.U.E. society, a group of like minded foodie blogging pros, and we do this on a theme, which of course, this month happens to be Fall Fruit.
 For this month I was assigned to explore the blog of AnnaDishes.
 Anna has had her blog going since January of 2010 so you know when you drop by there she has an archive stuffed tight with delicious recipes.
 Like my blog, Anna just specializes in good yummy food, with a broad selection of recipes in all categories.

 I decided to make Anna’s version of the Peach Buckle, which has passed around BloggerC.L.U.E. from Heather at girlichef, who developed this delicious buckle as part of a Gallo campaign.
 Heather used Gallo Riesling instead of Prosecco.
-And I in turn used Gallo’s Sweet White blend, which I in turn had leftover from a Gallo campaign I recently did myself as part of Sunday Supper.
+And I in turn used Gallo’s Sweet White blend, which I had leftover from a Gallo campaign I recently did myself as part of Sunday Supper.
 Of course, as this recipe gets passed around, you are the next one that gets to make it, and you will be happy you did either with wine, or with peach nectar/juice if you prefer.

 It is more like coffee cake than anything, with enough fruit to make it seem a bit like a cobbler or shortcake.
 The key to this really is in using the cast iron, as it causes the crust around the edges to get delicately crisp like a pie crust, and that in my opinion puts it right over the top.
 So make sure you do pull the cast iron out of storage, if it isn’t out already.